 What is Apache Iceberg?

-The core idea: Iceberg sits as a layer between your storage system (S3, HDFS, ADLS) and whatever query engine you're using.
-It's not a database, not a server, and there's nothing to run or deploy.
-It's a specification — a set of rules for how to organize Parquet files, track metadata, and manage table state — plus open-source libraries that implement those rules.
-Spark, Trino, Flink, Presto, Snowflake, Dremio, Athena, BigQuery, and Databricks all speak Iceberg natively, which means any of them can read from and write to the same tables without stepping on each other.
+The core idea: Iceberg sits between your storage system (S3, HDFS, ADLS) and whatever query engine you're using.
+It's not a database, not a server, nothing to run or deploy.
+It's a specification -- a set of rules for organizing Parquet files, tracking metadata, and managing table state -- plus libraries that implement those rules.
+Spark, Trino, Flink, Presto, Snowflake, Dremio, Athena, BigQuery, and Databricks all speak Iceberg natively.
+Any of them can read from and write to the same tables without stepping on each other.

 Contact Us